 The enlarged male breast tissue is distinct from and not related to the chest muscle.
 Some men may find that their puffy nipples do not go away when they lose weight or work out their chest area.
 When the chest muscle is more developed, sometimes it can make puffy nipples worse or more noticeable.

 2. Enlarged or “puffy” areola and nipples in men

 Puffy nipples are usually associated with Gynecomastia.
 The enlarged breast gland tends to push the nipple and areola outward, which causes the nipple to look “puffy.”

 3. Female breast-like appearance to the male chest area

 The ideal male chest is flat and firm with very little projection from the nipple.
-When we check a patient we also look for what we call the point of maximal projection in the chest area.
-So when you’re wearing a shirt the chest area should be projecting above the nipple.
-If the nipple is the point of maximal projection, meaning it sticks out further out than the pectoral muscles, then this could also be a sign you have gynecomastia.
+When we check a patient, we also look for the point of maximal projection in the chest area.
+So when you’re wearing a shirt, the chest area should be projecting above the nipple.
+If the nipple is the point of maximal projection, meaning it sticks out further out than the pectoral muscles, this could also be a sign you have Gynecomastia.

-Gynecomastia “man boobs” is a very common problem, affecting up to 65% of men in the United States according to American Society of Plastic Surgeons.
+Gynecomastia “man boobs” is a widespread problem, affecting up to 65% of men in the United States, according to the American Society of Plastic Surgeons.
 Some common causes may include:

 - Being obese or overweight

 - Certain types of medications